banyawat/Composer/PdCore/jni/libpd/pure-data/portmidi/pm_mac/README_MAC.txt

 make -f pm_mac/Makefile.osx

-(Begin note: make will invoke cmake to build a Makefile and then make to build portmidi.
+(Begin pitch: make will invoke cmake to build a Makefile and then make to build portmidi.
 This extra level allows you to correctly build both Release and Debug versions.
 Release is the default, so to get the Debug version, use: